nickcube2/circleci-demo-javascript-express/README.md

 1. `npm run start` - starts the development server with hot reloading enabled

-2. `npm run bs` - bundles the code and starts the production server
+2. `npm run bs` - bundles the code and starts the production server.

 3. `npm run test` - start the test runner